nimisha-yadav/Slackmarks/README.md

 ## How to achieve this?
 - ### Set up Slack Bot
-  - Let's say your workspace name is "myspace"
+  - Create a workspace in Slack.
   - Head to Slack apps > https://myspace.slack.com/apps
   - Search for `Bots`
-  - Click `Add Configuration` and give it a username (say _bookmarks-bot_), purpose, etc.
+  - Click `Add Configuration` to create a new bot.
+  - Give it a username and purpose.
   - A Bot token starting with `xoxb-` will be generated.

  - Clone this Repo.